brunosimon/keppler/readme.md

 #### On you local machine

-Start keppler with the `--host` parameter.
-The value should be the domain to the server.
+Start keppler with the `--host` parameter and server domain as the value

 ```
 keppler "My awesome project" --host 12.34.56.78